bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

     1. Set `tweak = "client hs" + profile_id` if sent by the client, or `"server hs" + profile_id` if sent by the server.
     2. Replace `fragment` with `STPRP-Encipher(key, tweak, fragment)`.
 2. Transform the record as follows:
+    1. Let `hdr_length` be the length of the record header (normally 3 for CTLSCiphertext or 4 for CTLSPlaintext).
-    1. Let `prefix` be the first `hdr_length + 16` bytes of the record.
+    2. Let `prefix` be the first `hdr_length + 16` bytes of the record.
-    2. Set `tweak = "client"` if sent by the client, or `"server"` if sent by the server.
+    3. Set `tweak = "client"` if sent by the client, or `"server"` if sent by the server.
-    3. If the record is CTLSCiphertext, append the 64-bit Sequence Number to `tweak`.
+    4. If the record is CTLSCiphertext, append the 64-bit Sequence Number to `tweak`.
-    4. Replace `prefix` with `STPRP-Encipher(key, tweak, prefix)`.
+    5. Replace `prefix` with `STPRP-Encipher(key, tweak, prefix)`.

-Note: This requires that CTLSPlaintext records always have length at least `hdr_length + 16`.
+Note: This procedure assumes that handshake records are at least 16 bytes long.
 This condition is automatically true in most configurations.

+> QUESTION: Is `fragment` actually meant to fragment records across multiple CTLSPlaintext structures?
+If so, we need to specify that `STPRP-Encipher` is applied to the entire record, not the fragment, and deciphering could be very tricky.

 > OPEN ISSUE: How should we actually form the tweaks?
 Can we assume arbitrary length?
 Should we add some kind of chaining, within a stream or binding ServerHello to ClientHello?

 ### With Datagram Transports

 Pseudorandom cTLS applies to datagram applications of cTLS without restriction.
-In this case, it's easier to specify the deciphering transformation applied by the recipient.
+If there are multiple records in the datagram, encipherment starts with the last record header and proceeds back-to-front.

 Given the inputs: